 John Richards was an Anglican to his fingertips.
-As we settled down together in the train for the long haul back to Devon after some meeting in London, and I started (in those days) murmuring the Latin of the Liturgia horarum, he would be fishing out a battered Prayer Book and Bible for O Lord, open thou our lips.
+As we settled down together in the train for the long haul back to Devon after some meeting in London, and I start murmuring some Latin from some Romish volume, he would be fishing out a battered Prayer Book and Bible for O Lord, open thou our lips.
 But he was far too busy and too big a man to waste his time on anti-Romanism.
 Whatever he was or did, it was positive and Christ-driven.
-I think that, had he lived, he would have had no doubts about accompanying his former fellow Archdeacon Robin Ellis and joining the Ordinariate.
+I think that, had he lived, he would have had no doubts about accompanying his former fellow Exeter Archdeacon Robin Ellis and joining the Ordinariate.
 But he would have done things in a distinctively Anglican way and in his own inimitatively combative way.
 He would probably have got down straightaway to enthusiastically devising ways of showing those bloody papists how much better we could do things in the Ordinariate.
 "Now look here, boy, now we're in the Ordinariate, what we've got to do is ..."

 I can almost hear his voice saying it.
 He was a dear man.